-Reverse mortgages (also called "home equity conversion loans") give older homeowners the ability to tap into built-up home equity without the necessity of selling their home.
-The lender pays out money determined by the equity you've built-up in your home; you receive a lump sum, a payment each month or a line of credit.
-Repayment is not necessary until when the borrower sells the property, moves (such as to a retirement community) or passes away.
-You or your estate representative is obligated to pay back the reverse mortgage loan, interest accrued, and other finance fees when your house is sold, or you can no longer call it your primary residence.
+Reverse mortgages (sometimes referred to as "home equity conversion loans") enable older homeowners to tap into built-up equity without the necessity of selling their home.
+Choosing between a monthly amount, a line of credit, or a one-time payment, you may get a loan amount determined by your equity.
+Repayment is not required until when the homeowner puts his home up for sale, moves (such as into a retirement community) or passes away.
+You or representative of your estate is required to pay back the reverse mortgage amount, interest , and other finance fees after your property is sold, or you can no longer use it as your primary residence.

 Do you have a question regarding a mortgage program?